Varprox/varprox/sphinx/source/index.rst

 Citation
 ========

-When using varprox, please cite the original paper
+When using varprox, please cite the papers :cite:p:`Richard-2023-TPMS` and :cite:p:`Marmin-2025-InvProb`

 to be completed.